TadiT7/treble_experimentations_wiki/Nokia-1.md

 Wipe, reboot or make Google Play services force stopped and try adding your account again.

+Alternatively. adb root and then mount /system and go edit prop.default and build.prop to match the original fingerprint of the ROM and it should not be detected as a different phone with unofficial fingerprint (You can edit build numbers).

 Definitely not for Daily Driver use.

 ***